simp/rubygem-simp-rake-helpers/README.md

   * Ignore the local `.fixtures.yml` and use the modules listed in the specified Puppetfile
   * Downloaded items that are not Puppet modules will be removed from the downloaded fixtures prior to testing
+  * Set this to a valid URL to download a remote Puppetfile for use

 * `SIMP_RSPEC_MODULEPATH`
   * Will ignore the local `.fixtures.yml` file and create one entirely of